mongodb/leafygreen-ui/DEVELOPER.md

 ### Using a local registry (Verdaccio)

 Publishing test versions to a local registry can be helpful when you need to make changes and test in an external app (or other library).
-Do do this, you can install and use [Verdaccio](https://verdaccio.org/)
+To do this, you can install and use [Verdaccio](https://verdaccio.org/)

 #### 1. Install `verdaccio`